SoloPHP/Query-Builder/README.md

 - **Select Bindings**: Add parameters directly to the select statement for secure value binding.
 - **HAVING Support**: Add `HAVING` clauses the same way you use `WHERE`.
 - **Field Mapping**: Consistent field mapping for both search and orderBy operations across joins.
-- **Search Functionality**: Easily implement search with keywords across fields and optional fields mapping when using joins.
+- **searchAll / searchAny**: Flexible LIKE-based filtering across multiple fields (match ALL or ANY).
 - **Conditional WHERE**: Use `when()`, `andWhen()`, `orWhen()` to add conditions only if value is not null.
 ## 📥 Installation